Hendrix-CS/csci151/projects/gui.md

 Your idea for a project will most likely involve using components that were not discussed in Lab 6.
 Please investigate what is possible in the
 [JavaFX API](https://openjfx.io/javadoc/19/) to see what is available.

-One option for a project would be to base your code on one of the Homework classes (Garden, TootsiePop, Toaster).
+One option for a project would be to base your code on one of the Homework classes (e.g. Garden, TootsiePop).

 Alternately, some students have found success revisiting their Project 1 classes and modifying them to use a GUI instead of command line text input.